kubeflow/community/committee-steering/wg-governance.md

 Each WG defines a [charter](#wg-charter) that links to this document as the default governance.
 A WG _MAY_ record deviations from these defaults in its own charter.

-## Operating Requirements
+## Working Group Requirements

 In order to standardize WG efforts, create maximum transparency, and route contributors to the appropriate WG, WGs _SHOULD_ follow these guidelines:

 - Create a charter and have it approved according to the [WG charter process](#wg-charter).
-- Meet regularly across working group or subproject discussions
+- Meet regularly across working group and subproject discussions
 - Record meetings and make them publicly available in [the YouTube channel](https://www.youtube.com/@KubeflowCommunity).
 - Keep up-to-date meeting notes, linked from the WG's page in the community repo.
 - Report activity with the community via [the `kubeflow-discuss`](https://groups.google.com/g/kubeflow-discuss)